What Is Channel Conflict? & How To Avoid It [Full Guide]

 Oversaturation can lead to unhealthy competition between partners which can lead to a poor customer experience and stagnate channel sales.

 Another important consequence is that channel conflicts will completely ruin the relationship you spend months building with your partners if serious enough or left untreated.
 These partners will likely never come back to you and may start talking negatively about your company.
+Introducing new channels can disrupt existing channel relationships, leading to competition and potential conflicts among partners.

 How To Mitigate the Damage of Channel Conflict